 The following services are included:

-Health Risk AssIessment, Thermography Breast Imaging and a Certified Doctor’s Report.
+Health Risk AssIessment, Thermography Breast Imaging and a report by a Board Certified Clinical Thermographer.

 Breast/Cranial/ Dental/Thyroid Combo